Debbie Williams, Computer Science, IT and Creative iMedia Subject Advisor

 And the final version would then be:

-If you haven’t already done so, I recommend completing the Essentials for the NEA online training on Teach Cambridge.
+If you haven’t already done so, I recommend completing the Essentials for the NEA online training on our secure Teach Cambridge website (talk with your Exams Officer about access).
 This includes a video on completing the URS sheets and a document to download for reference.

 The online training for Cambridge Nationals in IT (J836) or iMedia (J834) on Teach Cambridge also includes examples of completed URS forms for you to refer to.

-If you have any questions, you can email us at email@example.com, call us on 01223 553998 or tweet us @OCR_ICT.
+If you have any questions, you can email us at email@example.com, call us on 01223 553998 or message us on X @OCR_ICT.
 You can also sign up to receive subject updates information about resources and support.